Bartlebys/Bartleby/Documents/BSFS.md

 # Block Raw files

-The raw blocks (crypted or not) are stored in an App group container directory on the client, and on the server.
+The raw blocks are stored in an App group container directory on the client, and on the server.

 ## Preservation

 All the raw block data including local file, and sync in progress blocks are preserved.
-It mean you need at least twice the size of the synchronized files.
+Files are uncompressed / decrypted on the fly.
 On node deletion the Blocks are erased.

 ## The block are grouped per folders